Steps to Becoming a Dual Credit Student

 Step #7: Register for Classes

 Register for classes online through your myCNM account.
 CNM's course catalog is an important resource when choosing courses.
-Dual Credit students can take classes at the 1001 level and higher for which prerequisites are met, with the exception of fitness classes.
+Dual Credit students can take classes at the 1000 level and higher (with the exception of fitness classes) for which prerequisites are met.
 Print your class schedule to ensure you have a zero payment balance.
 If you owe course or lab fees these are due within 24 hours of registering to ensure you are not dropped from classes.
 Returning students can register early.
 Check your myCNM account for your registration date and time.

 Step #8: Get a CNM ID Card